Lena Pierpont: Marriage and family life

-At age 16, on November 27, 1899, in Muncie, Lena married Joseph Gilbert Pierpont (June 1881-October 6, 1961).
-Joseph's father had migrated from Kentucky to the Muncie area in the late 1880s.
+At age 16, on November 27, 1899, in Muncie, Lena married Joseph Gilbert Pierpont (June 1881-October 6, 1961), whose father had migrated from Kentucky to the Muncie area in the late 1880s.
 In the 1900 census, Lena L. Pierpont was enumerated in Center Township, Delaware County, Indiana, married within the year.

 Lena was the mother of three children: Fern (b.
 September 21, 1900); Harry (b.
 October 13, 1902); and Fred (b.
 July 5, 1906), all born in Muncie.

-By the 1910 census, the family was residing at 1145 McLain Street in Indianapolis, Indiana, where her husband's occupation was listed as a woodworker in a carriage factory.
+According to the 1910 census, the family was residing at 1145 McLain Street in Indianapolis, Indiana, where her husband's occupation was listed as a woodworker in a carriage factory.
 In the 1911 and 1912 directories of the city of Indianapolis, the family was living at 1234 Lee Avenue.

 Lena's oldest child, Fern, died of tuberculosis in Indianapolis in 1919.

-By the 1920 census, the family was residing at 2113 Morris Street in Indianapolis.
+The 1920 census shows the family was residing at 2113 Morris Street in Indianapolis.

 Family's trouble with the law

 In 1921 in Indianapolis, Lena's son Harry was arrested for carrying a concealed weapon.
 He was held for ten days and then dismissed.
 Concurrent with his arrest, Harry was committed to the state hospital.

 In the Record of Inquest for Harry Pierpont held on September 19, 1921, she stated that he had become sullen, suspicious and prone to outbursts after a severe head injury.
-Harry was committed to the state hospital for the mentally ill Central Indiana Hospital on September 21.
+Harry was committed to Central Indiana Hospital, the state hospital for the mentally ill, on September 21.
 Harry was diagnosed with dementia praecox of the hebephrenic type.

 On March 12, 1922, Harry Pierpont was sentenced to the Indiana reformatory at Jeffersonville for a two- to fourteen-year sentence for assault and battery with intent to murder.
 Lena often visited the superintendent and told him about Harry's mental illness.
 She tirelessly campaigned for his release from prison, claiming he was insane.
 The parole board granted him parole on March 6, 1924.

 After his release from prison, Harry worked in his father's sand and gravel business in Brazil, Indiana, for several months.
 Harry continued to associate with several known bank robbers, and may have robbed the Southwine Theater in Brazil, Indiana.

 Harry was arrested in Detroit, Michigan, on April 2, 1925, and jailed in Kokomo, Indiana.
-Pierpont was alleged to be the leader in the robbing of the South Marion, Upland and South Kokomo Banks in Indiana.
+Pierpont was alleged to be the leader in the robberies of the South Marion, Upland, and South Kokomo Banks in Indiana.

 Lena and her husband came to Kokomo on Saturday, April 4, 1925, and arranged with the firm of Overman & Healy and Carl Bree to look after the interests of Harry when arraigned and to defend him in his upcoming trial.
 While Harry Pierpont was awaiting trial in Howard County, Indiana, Lena's other son, Fred Pierpont, was arrested for aiding his brother in an escape attempt, but was later acquitted of the charges.

-Convicted of bank robbery, Harry was sentenced to serve a sentence of ten to twenty-one years, and fined $1000.00.
+Convicted of bank robbery, Harry was sentenced to serve a sentence of 10 to 21 years, and fined $1000.